daveaglick/daveaglick/input/posts/using-aspnet-mvc-and-razor-to-generate-pdf-files.md

 <p>The final step is the view, where the actual PDF content is specified.
 Recall that I said I’m using <a href="http://www.aspose.com/.net/pdf-component.aspx">Aspose.Pdf</a>, so the XML in my view corresponds to the XML that <a href="http://www.aspose.com/.net/pdf-component.aspx">Aspose.Pdf</a> expects.
 If you’re using <a href="http://sourceforge.net/projects/itextsharp/">iTextSharp</a> or any other PDF generation library then the XML (or other type of) content contained in your view may look drastically different.
 But for the sake of example, here’s what a sample view might look like using the <a href="http://www.aspose.com/.net/pdf-component.aspx">Aspose.Pdf</a> XML format:</p>

-<pre class="prettyprint">@@model IEnumerable&lt;int&gt;
+<pre class="prettyprint">@model IEnumerable&lt;int&gt;

 &lt;Pdf xmlns=&quot;Aspose.Pdf&quot; DestinationType=&quot;FitPage&quot;&gt;
     &lt;Section&gt;
-        @@foreach (int c in Model)
+        @foreach (int c in Model)
         {
-            @@:&lt;Text Alignment=&quot;Center&quot;&gt;&lt;Segment&gt;@@c&lt;/Segment&gt;&lt;/Text&gt;
+            @:&lt;Text Alignment=&quot;Center&quot;&gt;&lt;Segment&gt;@c&lt;/Segment&gt;&lt;/Text&gt;
         }
     &lt;/Section&gt;
 &lt;/Pdf&gt;</pre>

 <p>The Razor syntax checker in Visual Studio will probably complain that all these XML elements are not valid HTML5 (or whatever other validation type you have configured), but that’s fine – the actual view engine will deal with them without issue.
 One small complication you’ll see above is that the <a href="http://www.aspose.com/.net/pdf-component.aspx">Aspose.Pdf</a> XML specification uses an element called <code>Text</code>. <a href="http://weblogs.asp.net/scottgu/archive/2010/12/15/asp-net-mvc-3-razor-s-and-lt-text-gt-syntax.aspx">Unfortunately, this element also has a very special meaning in Razor syntax</a>.
-We need to escape it when used directly inside a code block by using <code>@@:</code>.</p>
+We need to escape it when used directly inside a code block by using <code>@:</code>.</p>

 <h1>Conclusion</h1>